jalexiscv/js-iContextMenu/README.md

 # js-iContextMenu
 ContextMenu is a highly customizable, compact context menu script written with CSS, XHTML, and the MooTools JavaScript framework.
-ContextMenu allows you to offer stylish, functional context menus on your website.
+ContextMenu allows you to offer stylish, functional context menus on your website. iContextMenu is inspired by jQuery Context Menu Plugin.

 ##The ContextMenu plugin offers numerous options: